 GitHub recruiting starts with searching the platform’s built-in user filters - location, programming language, follower count, and repository activity - to identify engineers whose public contributions match your open role.
 With 180 million developers on GitHub as of the 2025 Octoverse report, it’s the largest pool of software talent outside LinkedIn.
 But most recruiters barely scratch the surface.
 Only 18% of all GitHub activity is public, there’s no built-in messaging, and evaluating profiles takes real technical fluency.

-This guide breaks down exactly how to search for candidates, read their profiles, write outreach that gets replies, and recognize when you've hit GitHub's ceiling.
+This guide breaks down exactly how to source candidates on GitHub, read their profiles, write outreach that gets replies, and recognize when you’ve hit GitHub’s ceiling.
+Think of it as a practical GitHub for recruiters handbook - covering everything from basic search syntax to knowing when to bring in an AI sourcing tool.

 Why GitHub Is a Recruiting Channel You Can’t Ignore

-More than 36.2 million new developers joined GitHub in 2025 alone - roughly one every second, according to the GitHub Octoverse 2025 report.
+More than 36.2 million new engineers joined GitHub in 2025 alone - roughly one every second, according to the GitHub Octoverse 2025 report.
 That growth rate makes GitHub the fastest-expanding professional developer community in the world.
-For recruiters, it's a signal you can't afford to miss.
+No recruiter in technical hiring can afford to ignore that signal.

-GitHub narrows that gap because it surfaces candidates who'd never apply to a job board.
-According to Stack Overflow's 2025 Developer Survey, 45.6% of developers aren't actively seeking new roles, and another 28.8% describe themselves as only "somewhat open."
-That's nearly 75% of the developer talent market sitting in passive-candidate territory.
-GitHub's public profiles let you identify and evaluate these engineers before ever sending a message.
+GitHub narrows that gap because it surfaces candidates who’d never apply to a job board.
+Stack Overflow’s 2025 Developer Survey found that 45.6% of engineers aren’t actively seeking new roles, and another 28.8% describe themselves as only “somewhat open.”
+That covers nearly 75% of the engineering talent market sitting in passive-candidate territory.
+GitHub’s public profiles let you identify and evaluate these engineers before ever sending a message.

-The geographic spread matters too.
-India added 5.2 million developers in 2025 and is projected to surpass the United States by 2028.
-If you're hiring globally - or even considering it - GitHub gives you a window into talent pools that job boards don't reach.
-For a broader look at where sourcing fits in your overall recruitment process, start with the fundamentals.
+Geographic spread matters, too.
+India added 5.2 million engineers in 2025 and is projected to surpass the United States by 2028.
+Hiring globally, even tentatively, puts GitHub in a different light: it surfaces talent pools that job boards don’t reach.
+Sourcing’s role in the broader recruitment process is covered in our sourcing fundamentals guide.

 How to Search for Engineers on GitHub